lnahrf/Vssm-docs/src/Markdown/introduction.md

-# Very Small State Manager
+# Very Small State Manager (Vssm)

 A very small and oversimplified state manager written in pure Javascript.

+This documentation site was made using Vssm!
+Check out the source code [here](https://github.com/tk-ni/Vssm-docs).

 ## Why?